 Andrea Colburn was born and raised in NW Ohio.
 After a difficult move to St. Louis, MO at 13, Andrea turned to music and poetry.
-Highly inspired by Bobbie Gentry and Led Zeppelin, Andrea wanted to learn to play guitar, so her mother bought her one as a gift at 14 years old.
+Highly inspired by Bobbie Gentry, Robert Johnson, and Led Zeppelin, Andrea wanted to learn to play guitar, so her mother bought her one as a gift at 14 years old.
 She half-heartedly learned and played throughout high school, but didn’t stick with music.
 After life led her to Georgia in 2012, and she was befriended by a large group of bikers and musicians and she met all the right people, she started writing songs and performing almost immediately.